 There are examples of a linear function all around us and they can be used to illustrate the concept to our students.

 We do not even need to immediately identify the relation type when we first introduce it.

 The main goal initially is to get students to understand how the relationship within a function works.

 Once students have been exposed to a number of examples and have grasped the idea, they can try to independently work with the concept.
 They can be presented with a real life situation.
 And discover how a particular relation is actually a function.

 Here is an example of a situation where students can investigate the application of a function.

-One important aspect that cannot be overlooked when introducing and discussing the concept of function is which sets of inputs and outputs are possible for any given function - domain and range.
+One important aspect that cannot be overlooked when introducing and discussing the concept is which sets of inputs and outputs are possible for any given function – domain and range.
 Can time be negative?
 Does a ball reach a maximum height after it was hit and before falling back to the ground?

 Here is an example of how based on a real life example students can investigate the possible restrictions on the independent and the dependent variables.

 Browse IntoMath for more resources such as video lessons, ready-to-go notes and practice worksheets on a variety of topics.